flow/flow-for-vscode/README.md

 ## Installation

-Search for "flow" in the VS Code extensions panel or install through [the marketplace](https://marketplace.visualstudio.com/items?itemName=flowtype.flow-for-vscode).
+Search for "Flow Language Support" in the VS Code extensions panel or install through [the marketplace](https://marketplace.visualstudio.com/items?itemName=flowtype.flow-for-vscode).

 ## Setup
 * Make sure you have a `.flowconfig` file in your workspace.